Next Back Home

 Blueprint for Storytelling: My early story ideas were built around a simple premise: The protagonist faces a peculiar difficulty.
 In Malady of Love (below), this difficulty is a leg tumor that resembles (and acts like) a standard poodle.
 Our little boy wishes only to be a normal little boy, but his misadventure hints at vague perversion.
 There are lots of gags and verbal plays-on-words along the way.

 Every story I wrote over the next several years followed this formula more or less.
 Conventional storytelling would have made for more storyboards than I cared to create, so I hit the ground running with each title page.
-I got in as many funny ideas as possible, and then wrapped things up a quick ironic ending.
-It was not until I started my first novel that I learned how to tell an involved story.
+I got in as many funny ideas as possible, and then wrapped things up an ironic ending.
+It was not until my first novel was started that I learned how to tell an involved story.

 Malady of Love spread

-Text pages from Dreams of Bad Milk, which I reproduce here to show you the look of the book.
-The point of this is not for you to read these impossible pages!
+Text pages from Dreams of Bad Milk are here reproduced to show the look of the book.
+(The point of this is not for you to read these impossible pages!)

 I came to be unhappy with my unpublished collection.
 There were also issues concerning the unresolved drawing style: How much energy did I want to invest in it?
 When compared to the splash pages, the drawings for the stories, though stylistically similar, were underwhelming.
 Moreover, in wanting to turn every character into a monster of some sort, because this was a preoccuption in my complex drawings and paintings at the time, I ended up creating more distraction for already constipated storyboards.